codefellows-seattle-javascript-401d12/11-express_single_resource_api/lab-hawa/README.md

 __Single Resource Express API__
 ======
-This server-side application creates a single resource REST API inplementing [Express.js](http://expressjs.com/) which allows the user to POST, GET and DELETE requests via the terminal.
+This server-side application creates a single resource REST API implementing [Express.js](http://expressjs.com/) which allows the user to POST, GET and DELETE requests via the terminal.

 ---
 ## Cloning the Repository